honeyocean/Readme.md-Generator/README.md

 ## Description

 The README Generator is an app that generates a professional README.md from user input in the command prompt.
+The sample README.md is under professionalREADME.md

 ## Installation